ethanwask/SP500-Analysis.github.io/README.md

 By using the New York Times API, we will be able to provide readers with both quantitative and qualitative resources to complement each other.
 Through using New York Times' "Market Overview" section, readers will be able to observe the quantitiative side of the market, observing the perfomance of the various sectors and individual equities within the S&P 500 Index.
 Through the use of the New York Times Articles API, readers will be provided with an assortment of articles between January 1st, 2022 and March 31st, 2023 (end of Q1), in order to gain a general understanding of why the market is where it's at in terms of perfomance and overall economic health.
 As a recession looms, many people who are not necessarily up to date on the markets will be able to obtain a brief understanding of the events leading up to the state of the global economy now.

 ### *Preliminary Challenges* 🏃
-Before choosing our data sources, we had to identify and address several problems that ultimately led to the evolution of our project.
-The first problem that we encountered was the structure of the S&P 500 Index itself, where U.S.-listed equities within the Index change daily according to each corporations' market capitalization.
+Before choosing data sources, we had to identify and address several problems that ultimately led to the evolution of our project.
+The first problem that we encountered was the structure of the S&P 500 Index itself, where U.S.-listed equities within the index change daily according to each corporations' market capitalization.
 This means that if the value of a corporation drops enough, they can be replaced with the next largest corporation by market capitalization.
-This poses a problem as there is simply too much volatility in the market, meaning that there is so much movement that it is extremely difficult to collect and analyze real-time data as the Index is dynamic.
-This led us to morph our project into creating a "snapshot" of the Index's performance over the a window of about 1.25 years (Jan.
+Ultimately, the S&P 500 Index evolves based on the preformance of the companies.
+This poses a problem as there is simply too much volatility in the market.
+Therfore, there is so much movement that it is extremely difficult to collect and analyze real-time data as the index is dynamic.
+This led us to morph our project into creating a "snapshot" of the index's performance over the a window of approximately 1.25 years (Jan.
 1st 2022 to March 31st 2023).
-This snapshow would help us give the reader a sense of the *overall* health of the economy, rather than just one Index within the exchange.
+This snapshow would help us provide the reader a sense of the *overall* health of the economy, rather than just one index within the exchange.
 As many large corporations are driving the global economy, analyzing the health of these corporations could help give the reader a general sense of how the economy is shaping, as within big tech, we are now seeing a wave of mass-layoffs that haven't been seen since the 2008 global financial crisis.
-This 1.25 year snapshot will allow readers to see some of the events that have led up to the state of the global economy, whether it's interest rate hikes, inflation, or even corporations missing EPS (earnings per share) expectations, these variables will be accessible to the reader and help give some underlying context on the matter.
-The second major challenge we faced were the data sources, as we orignially planned on using Kaggle, a subsidiary of Google, however after researching the reliability of this resource, we decided to not use Kaggle as we wanted to provide readers with accurate and up-to-date information such as an accredited news source such as NYT and SlickCharts, who provide real times data on these sources.
-In addition to SlickCharts, in order to obtain information on the various sectors that make up the S&P 500 Index, we will be using Wikipedia, as they provide real-time data on the index with sector information about each equity that will be useful when analyzing the makeup of the index.
+This 1.25 year snapshot will allow readers to see some of the events that have led up to the state of the global economy, whether it's interest rate hikes, inflation, or even corporations missing EPS (earnings per share) expectations.
+These variables will be accessible to the reader and help give some underlying context on the matter.
+The second major challenge we faced were the data sources, as we orignially planned on using Kaggle, a subsidiary of Google.
+However after researching the reliability of this resource, we decided to not use Kaggle because we wanted to provide readers with accurate and up-to-date information.
+Instead, accredited news sources such as NYT and SlickCharts were utilized, which provide real-time data.
+In addition to SlickCharts, in order to obtain information on the various sectors that make up the S&P 500 Index, we will be using Wikipedia, as it provides real-time data on the index with sector information regarding each equity, which is useful when analyzing the makeup of the index.

 ### *Snippets of Code Used to Search API For Articles Containing S&P 500* 👨‍💻